 Just retrieves the field list, but no actual data.
 Does

 select * from osmm.osm_mm_topographic_area where 1=0perform any better?

 select * from osmm.os_mm_topographic_area where rownum = 0

 select * from osmm.os_mm_topographic_area where 1=0

 Takes 0.012 seconds! - Not a typo, that's 100th's of a second, so it performs much MUCH better!

 Takes...
 The same amount of time as rownum = 0 (about 70 seconds)

 (tested against a general table).

-#8 Updated by Jürgen Fischer about 6 years ago
+#8 Updated by Jürgen Fischer over 6 years ago